venugoapalreddy/biztalk-docs/biztalk/index.md

                                                 </div>
                                                 <div class="cardText">
                                                     <h3>Get Started</h3>
-                                                    <p>Whether you're brand new to BizTalk, architecting a solution, or a seasoned
+                                                    <p>Whether you&#39;re brand new to BizTalk, architecting a solution, or a seasoned
                                                         pro, let us help you get started.</p>
                                                 </div>
                                             </div>